mtb-za/teaching/README.md

 ### Quizzes:
 * Sets of questions.
 These usually have a high degree of assumed knowledge, despite their apparent simplicity.

 ### Examples:
 * Various examples of thing.
 Currently contains some geological histories that were written for some of the maps (21, 29, 31) used in practicals from Bennison, G. M., Olver, P. A., & Moseley, K. A. (2013). _An introduction to geological structures and maps_.
 8th Ed.
 Routledge.

+### Presentations
+* Assorted presentations, usually pre-prac lectures explaining the basic concepts that need to be understood for the practical.
+The pracs in the first and third terms use Bennison, G. M., Olver, P. A., & Moseley, K. A. (2013). _An introduction to geological structures and maps_.
+8th Ed.
+Routledge as the prescribed text.